matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Form Properties**

-- valid - Angular has validated whatever the user entered successfully .
+- valid: Angular has validated whatever the user entered successfully.
-- invalid - The value in the input is invalid.
+- invalid: The value in the input is invalid.
-- pending - Validation is currently running on this field.
+- pending: Validation is currently running on this field.
-- disabled - Ignore user input this field and don't validate it.
+- disabled: Ignore user input this field and don't validate it.
-- touched - User clicked into then out of a field.
+- touched: User clicked into then out of a field.
-- untouched - User hasn't clicked into then out of this field.
+- untouched: User hasn't clicked into then out of this field.
-- pristine - User hasn't clicked on this field at all.
+- pristine: User hasn't clicked on this field at all.
-- dirty - User has changed the value of this field.
+- dirty: User has changed the value of this field.

 ![Reactive vs Template](images/reactive-vs-template-forms.png "Reactive vs Template")